alex-blair/apis-101/README.md

  ```
   Then run `node quickstart.js`.
 The location of the token should be printed in the console 😄

-  2. Once you have the token saved as `youtube_token.json` in your project, you can use `npm start` to run the functions in `src/index.js`.
+  2. Once you have the token saved as `youtube_token.json` in your project, you can use it to run the functions in `search1.js`, `search2.js`, `search3.js`.

  ⚠️**Important note:** Make sure not to upload your `client_secret.json` or `youtube_toke.json` to Github!
 In this project both files are listed in the `.gitignore`, so by default will not be added when you make a commit.
 However, if you rename either of these files, remember to update the `.gitignore` so that you don't commit them by mistake.
 They contain secrets, and should not be made public on Github.⚠️